positroncascade/PyAero/docs/index.rst

 Quickstart
 ==========

-Follow the :ref:`tutorial_quickstart` tutorial to get a first impression of the key functionality.
+Follow the :ref:`quickstart` tutorial to get a first impression of the key functionality.

 Or check this `PyAero tutorial on YouTube <https://www.youtube.com/watch?v=RBrBEyHAAss>`_ to get the minimum necessary introduction to `PyAero <index.html>`_.